fabogit/The-Spork/docs/architecture-analysis.md

 *   **User Service:**
     *   Manages user registration, authentication, and profiles.
     *   **Database:** PostgreSQL.
-    *   **Communication:** gRPC for synchronous operations (e.g., authentication) and RabbitMQ for asynchronous notifications/events.
+    *   **Communication:** tRPC for synchronous operations (e.g., authentication) and RabbitMQ for asynchronous notifications/events.
 *   **Restaurant Service:**
     *   Manages the creation, modification, and deletion of restaurants and menus.
     *   **Database:** MongoDB.